• Skip to primary navigation

 3. Always use chilled chopped butter for this type of pastry.

 4. Use a food processor.
 The ingredients will stay cooler.
 They will combine more easily and efficiently and better still quicker.
 I think I have said this to you before.
 Nobody stands making pastry by rubbing it through their fingers in a commercial kitchen.
 If it was the best way to make pastry then they would.
-The best way for you to make amazing pastry every time is in your food processor.
+The best way to make amazing pastry every time is in your food processor.

-5. Always measure and weight the ingredients.
+5. Always measure and weigh the ingredients using a scale not cups.

-6. The amount of liquid in pastry is absolutely essential.
+6. The amount of liquid in the pastry is essential.
 Too much liquid makes a tough pastry.
 It never ends up short and crispy like a biscuit.
 It also makes it harder to roll because it is sticky.

 7. If your pastry looks too dry and isn’t in a nice ball when you have finished mixing, tip it out of the food processor onto the bench and wet your hands.
-Press the pastry together, wet your hands again if you need to, and push the pastry and the dry bits together.
+Press the pastry together, wet your hands again if needed, and push the pastry and the dry bits together.
 This should be enough liquid to fix it.
 Follow the measurements in the recipe and this shouldn’t happen but there is the outside chance that your flour may be just a little different.

 So, are you ready to make amazing Sweet Pastry now?.